 Anti-Pain: Laser therapy has a beneficial effect on nerve cells.
 It blocks pain transmitted by these cells to the brain which decreases nerve sensitivity.
-Also, due to reduced inflamation, there is less edema, less pain.
-Another pain blocking mechanism involves the production of high levels of pain killing chemicals such as endorphins and enkephalin from the brain and adrenal gland.
+Also, due to reduced inflammation, there is less edema, and less pain.
+Another pain-blocking mechanism involves the production of high levels of pain-killing chemicals such as endorphins and enkephalin from the brain and adrenal gland.

 Improved Vascular Activity: Laser light will significantly increase the formation of new capillaries in damaged tissue that speeds up the healing process, closes wounds quickly, and reduces scar tissue.
 Additional benefits include acceleration of angiogenesis, which causes temporary vasodilation, and increases in the diameter of blood vessels.

 Increases Metabolic Activity: Laser Therapy creates higher outputs of specific enzymes, greater oxygen, and food particle loads for blood cells.

 Trigger Points and Acupuncture Points: Laser Therapy reduces the formation of scar tissue following tissue damage from cuts, scratches, burns, or surgery.

 Reduced Fibrous Tissue Formation: Laser Therapy stimulates muscle trigger points and acupuncture points on a non-invasive basis providing musculoskeletal pain relief.

 Improved Nerve Function: Slow recovery of nerve functions in damaged tissue can result in numbness and impaired limbs.
 Laser light will speed up the process of nerve cells.